Max-The-Creator/BookStoreApp-WIP-/README.md

 ### Usage

--The homepage will display a list of all available books -The user can log in
+- The homepage will display a list of all available books
+- The user can log in
--The user can search for a specific book
+- The user can search for a specific book
--The user can add or remove books from the cart
+- The user can add or remove books from the cart
--The user can "checkout" the books in the cart
+- The user can "checkout" the books in the cart